joelagnel/joelfernandes.org/_drafts/2026-03-20-waymo-san-francisco.md

 <img src="/resources/waymo/waymo-straddling-lanes.jpg" alt="Waymo straddling two lanes at a red light" style="width: 50%;">
 *The Waymo sitting right on the lane divider at a red light.
 It straightened out once the light turned green.*

 Baby steps, I suppose.
 But overall, I came away impressed.
-The experience was smooth, the cost was reasonable for early morning rides, and the lack of a human driver felt surprisingly normal.
+The experience was smooth.
 I'll definitely be using it again next time I'm in the city.
+The future is here!